awesomeadi00/MarkGDoc/README.md

 5. **Install Dependencies**:

-   Install the dependencies using the following command
+    In order to install the dependencies, first create an empty folder and rename it as `.venv`.
+After this step is done, then you can install your dependencies through the following command:

     ```shell
     pipenv install
     ```